bngayaban/Discord-Sound-Board/README.md

 ### Normalizing Audio and Initializing Database

 Once the directories are setup, you can initialize the bot's database and normalize files.
-Open a powershell/terminal window in the directory the bot was installed and then run `node setup.js`.
+Open a powershell/terminal window in the directory the bot was installed and run `node setup.js`.
 This will run a script to normalize audio in the "Audio" directory and will then add all the files to the bot's database.
 Once the script finishes, the bot will be ready to run.

 #### Adding Additional Audio After Setup